remix-run/react-router/docs/API.md

 The styles to apply to the link element when its route is active.

 ##### `onClick(e)`
 A custom handler for the click event.
-Works just like a handler on an `<a>` tag - calling `e.preventDefault()` or returning `false` will prevent the transition from firing, while `e.stopPropagation()` will prevent the event from bubbling.
+Works just like a handler on an `<a>` tag - calling `e.preventDefault()` will prevent the transition from firing, while `e.stopPropagation()` will prevent the event from bubbling.

 ##### *others*
 You can also pass props you'd like to be on the `<a>` such as a `title`, `id`, `className`, etc.